 Investment Selection Risk: The performance of the Fund depends on our ability to select and size investments appropriately and correctly anticipate future price movements, economic and market conditions, and/or the value of equity, fixed income and/or other investments.
 The value of investments held by the Fund may be adversely impacted by developments affecting the specific issuer of the security or its particular industry or sector.
-These developments may include a variety of factors, such as poor operating or management performance, geopolitical or regulatory factors, a decline in revenues or profitability, losses of key suppliers, customers or material contracts, a failure to meet earnings or other financial or operating performance expectations, litigation or regulatory issues, bankruptcy, an increase in operating or other costs, defaults under credit arrangements or material contracts, weak demand for the issuer's products or services, financial leverage or credit deterioration, or other events that adversely impact the issuer's business or competitive position.
-Our failure to correctly anticipate such factors and developments could lead to significant declines in the value of the Fund's investments.
+These developments may include a variety of factors, such as poor operating or management performance, geopolitical or regulatory factors, a decline in revenues or profitability, losses of key suppliers, customers or material contracts, a failure to meet earnings or other financial or operating or other costs, defaults under credit arrangements or material contracts, weak demand for the issuer's products or services, financial leverage or credit deterioration, or other events that adversely impact the issuer's business or competitive position.
+Our failure to correctly anticipate such factors and developments.